ZissisM/EnergyCrisis/README.md

  * SITables.do: Generates data for the tables shown in Extended Data (Tables EDF3, EDF4, EDF5, EDF6) and SI section (Tables S1, S2, S3).
 Uses *country* datasets.
 These are heavily edited later to format appropriately and make final tables.

- * Multivariate_EDF4.do: Generates the multivariate regression table of the two vulnerability metrics against each energy share, as shown in EDF Figure 8.
+ * Multivariate_EDF4.do: Generates the multivariate regression table of the vulnerability metric against each energy share, as shown in EDF Figure 5.

+ * SINeighbors.do: Generates country specific robustness checks including neighbor countries' load and IRE generation.

  **Cleaning Code**